-Based on the Company's strategic plan for the year and financing needs, in order to continue funding its administrative and exploration expenditures from the date of presentation of the present Consolidated Financial Statement, the Group will need to obtain additional cash and anticipates raising additional financing or disposing of one or more of its assets.
+Based on the Company's strategic plan for the year and financing needs, in order to continue funding its administrative, exploration and mining expenditures from the date of presentation of the present Consolidated Financial Statement, the Group will need to obtain additional cash and anticipates raising additional financing or disposing of one or more of its assets.
 These material uncertainties may cast significant doubt upon the Group's ability to continue as a going concern.

-We believe that issuance of bonds and/or the STO may help to eliminate these uncertainties.
+We believe that issuance of bonds and/or a Securities Token Offering may help to eliminate these uncertainties.